-- Priority updates installed and restart is required. - To finish neutralizing threats, restart the computer. - Automatic restart. - Request for allowing a process to modify an object. - Successful connection to a remote computer in the Anti-virus Network. - New keyboard connected.
+- Priority updates installed and restart is required. - To finish neutralizing threats, restart the computer. - Automatic restart. - Request for allowing a process to modify an object. - Successful connection to a remote computer in the Anti-virus Network. - You activated a trial version.
+It is recommended that you obtain a license. - New keyboard connected.